thomaslevesque/Unity.Extras.AutoFactory/README.md

 }
 ```

-Unity.AutoFactory can automatically generate an implementation of `IFooFactory` that will create instances of `Foo` with the specified parameters and inject the required dependencies:
+Unity.Extras.AutoFactory can automatically generate an implementation of `IFooFactory` that will create instances of `Foo` with the specified parameters and inject the required dependencies:

 ```csharp
 var container = new UnityContainer();